lateralblast/manx/README.md

 user to the install phase and only allow that user to SSH into the machine during the install phase.
 The default nixos user exists, but you will not be able to SSH in as this user during the install phase.

+By default serial console is enabled allowing console only KVM install.
+By default ttyS0 is used for serial console.
+You may need to change this for console redirection over IME/AMT or IPMI, for example by default console redirection over IPMI on iDRAC etc goes via ttyS1, in which case you will need to specify --serialtty ttyS1 as an option.

 Status
 ------